Phenomenon-13

 “Not for miles,” I said.
 “Why?”

 “Than what the fuck am I lookin’ at?” he asked.
-I apologize for the language, but I never hear
+I apologize for the language, but I never heard him talk like that before either.

 That’s when I got up and joined him.
 There it was.
 Countless lights are neatly arranged in a checkered pattern just by the mountain range.
 I checked our map again, but no mention of any town in that direction.
 Maybe a confederate fort then, I thought.
 Well… The next morning, over breakfast, I asked our hostess about the lights we saw.
 And that is when our suspicions were roused something fierce as she shook her head.
 “Non, senior.
 There is no camp.
 No soldiers.”